13janderson/kata-machine/README.md

 ### Ligmata
-Literal Improvement Gaining Master and Tutelage on Algorithms Let's Intelligently Generate Multiple Algorithm Training Assessments // permdaddy
+Literal Improvement Gaining Master and Tutelage on Algorithms Let's Intelligently Generate Multiple Algorithm Training Assessments

-### Sugma Nuts
-Studious Users Get Major Abilities.
-New Useful Training for Students

-### Ligma Farts
-Learn Intermediate Groundbreaking Massive Algorithms.
-Free Algorithm Research & Training System

 ### If you have a suggestion
 make an issue and we will come up with the potential name.